alexly/redis_nginx_module/README.md

 This module returns parsed response from the Redis server.
 It's recommended to use Redis server side scripting(LUA).
 Thus, we can obtain the desired response format on the Redis Server side.
 The module is intended for the issuance of outside lines json, xml, or error code.
 I like json.
+He uses to parse json this library [https://github.com/donhuanmatus/js0n/blob/master/README js0n].
+It's one-pass super low overhead to parsing json.

 You can on the side of the server Redis to do the following operations with LUA scripts.

-Operation is fully atomistic and should not be performed more than a second.
+Operation is fully atomistic and should not be performed more than 500 ms.

 Lua Script example:
 =============